Author: Ben

 2. Operational flexibility from new tactics: Bringing on personnel from different backgrounds let commanders incorporate additional tactics and strategies, creating a more effective and flexible fighting force.

 The Carthaginian general Hannibal Barca for example famously fielded a multi-nationality army consisting of Carthaginians, Libyans, Iberians, Numidians, Balearic soldiers, Gauls, and Italians.
-This was a product of necessity — waging war in the heart of Italy against Rome made it difficult to get reinforcements from Carthage and so he had to recruit heavily from the Iberian, Gaul, and Italian peoples to field his army.
+This allowed Hannibal to raise an army in hostile territory — after all, waging war in the heart of Italy against Rome made it difficult to get reinforcements from Carthage.

 Illustration of troop types employed in the Second Punic War by Carthage/Hannibal Barca; Image Credit: Travis’s Ancient History